wercker/step-s3sync/README.md

 # s3sync

-Synchronized a directory to a s3 bucket.
+Synchronize a directory to a s3 bucket.
 It makes the bucket identical to the `source-dir`.
 Note that this means that remote files that are not in the `source-dir` are deleted.
 The synchronized files will get an public access level.